 Linda Bierds, poetry.
-Her books include Flights of the Harvest Mare, The Stillness, the Dancing, Heart and Perimeter, The Ghost Trio (Henry Holt 1994), The Profile Makers (Holt, 1997), The Seconds (Putnam's, 2001), and First Hand (Putnam's, 2005).
+Her books include Flights of the Harvest Mare (Ahsahta, 1985), The Stillness, the Dancing (Holt, 1988), Heart and Perimeter (Holt, 1991), The Ghost Trio (Holt, 1994), The Profile Makers (Holt, 1997), The Seconds (Putnam, 2001), First Hand (Putnam, 2005), Flight: New and Selected Poems (Putnam, 2008) and Roget's Illusion (Putnam, 2014).
 She has received fellowships from the National Endowment for the Arts, the Ingram Merrill Foundation, the Artist Trust Foundation of Washington and the Guggenheim Memorial Foundation.
 In 1998 she was awarded a John D. and Catherine T. MacArthur Fellowship.

 David Bosworth, fiction and non-fiction.
 His book of stories, The Death of Descartes, won the Drue Heinz Prize and a Special Citation from PEN and the Ernest Hemingway Foundation.
 His novel, From My Father Singing, was the winner of the Editors' Book Award.
 He has been the recipient of NEA and Ingram Merrill fellowships in fiction, and his literary and cultural essays have selected for a Pushcart Prize and a Gamma award.

 Andrew Feld, poetry.
-He is the author of Citizen, a 2003 National Poetry Series selection, and editor-in-chief and poetry editor of The Seattle Review .
+He is the author of Citizen, a 2003 National Poetry Series selection and Raptor (Chicago, 2012)and he is the editor-in-chief and poetry editor of The Seattle Review .
+He is currently the Director of the Creative Writing Program.
 He has received a Wallace Stegner Fellowship from Stanford University, the "Discovery," The Nation Award, and two Pushcart Prizes.

 Charles Johnson, (emeritus), fiction.
 He is the Pollock Professor of English, author of 16 books, among them the novels Middle Passage, Oxherding Tale, Faith and the Good Thing, and Dreamer; the story collections: The Sorcerer's Apprentice (nominated for a PEN/Faulkner award), Soulcatcher and Other Stories, and Dr. King's Refrigerator and Other Bedtime Stories; and works of philosophy and criticism such as Being and Race: Black Writing Since 1970 and Turning the Wheel: Essays on Buddhism and Writing.
 He is also a screenwriter, essayist, professional cartoonist, international lecturer, and for 20 years served as fiction editor of Seattle Review/, He received the 1990 National Book Award (fiction) for Middle Passage, NEA and Guggenheim fellowships, a Writers Guild Award for his PBS drama "Booker," two Washington State Governor's Awards for literature, the Academy Award for Literature from the American Academy of Arts and Letters, and numerous other prizes and honorary degrees.
 Students are encouraged to submit work to the "Charles Johnson Fiction Award" at Southern Illinois University.
 In 1998 he received a John D. and Catherine T. MacArthur Fellowship, and in 2003 literary scholars founded the Charles Johnson Society at the American Literature Association (charlesjohnson.wlu.edu).
 His author's web-site is at www.oxherdingtale.com.